salemove/jaeger-client-ruby/README.md

 `Probabilistic` sampler samples traces with probability equal to `rate` (must be between 0.0 and 1.0).
 This can be enabled by setting `Jaeger::Client::Samplers::Probabilistic.new(rate: 0.1)`

-#### Ratelimiting sampler
+#### RateLimiting sampler

-`Ratelimiting` sampler samples at most `max_traces_per_second`.
+`RateLimiting` sampler samples at most `max_traces_per_second`.
 The distribution of sampled traces follows burstiness of the service, i.e. a service with uniformly distributed requests will have those requests sampled uniformly as well, but if requests are bursty, especially sub-second, then a number of sequential requests can be sampled each second.

-Set `sampler` to `Jaeger::Client::Samplers::Ratelimiting.new(max_traces_per_second: 100)`
+Set `sampler` to `Jaeger::Client::Samplers::RateLimiting.new(max_traces_per_second: 100)`

 #### GuaranteedThroughputProbabilistic sampler

-`GuaranteedThroughputProbabilistic` is a sampler that guarantees a throughput by using a Probabilistic sampler and Ratelimiting sampler The Ratelimiting sampler is used to establish a lower_bound so that every operation is sampled at least once in the time interval defined by the lower_bound.
+`GuaranteedThroughputProbabilistic` is a sampler that guarantees a throughput by using a Probabilistic sampler and RateLimiting sampler The RateLimiting sampler is used to establish a lower_bound so that every operation is sampled at least once in the time interval defined by the lower_bound.

 Set `sampler` to `Jaeger::Client::Samplers::GuaranteedThroughputProbabilistic.new(lower_bound: 10, rate: 0.001)`

 #### PerOperation sampler

-`PerOperation` sampler leverages both Probabilistic sampler and Ratelimiting sampler via the GuaranteedThroughputProbabilistic sampler.
+`PerOperation` sampler leverages both Probabilistic sampler and RateLimiting sampler via the GuaranteedThroughputProbabilistic sampler.
 This sampler keeps track of all operations and delegates calls the the respective GuaranteedThroughputProbabilistic sampler.

 Set `sampler` to
 ```